salin1771/poloniex_api/README.md

 python project which looks for crypto arbitrage opportunities by using the poloniex api

 Triangular Arbitrage in Cryptocurrency
 This project focuses on identifying and exploiting triangular arbitrage opportunities in the cryptocurrency market.
-The project is developed using Python and JavaScript, and it covers both centralized exchanges (CeFi).
+The project is developed using Python and JavaScript, and it covers both centralized exchanges (CeFi) and decentralized exchanges (DeFi).

 Project Overview
 This project aims to: